abilandz/Advanced/regex.md

 ### 1. What is a regular expression? <a name="what.is.regex"></a>
 A regular expression, or _regex_ for short, is a pattern template used to filter text in order to extract the specific information.
 Or looking from another angle, a regular expression is a pattern that describes a set of strings.
 Writing a regular expression is equivalent to creating a text filter.
 Patterns used to define regular expression contain symbols with special, non-literal meaning.
 In general, such special individual symbols or specific combinations of individual symbols are named _metacharacters_.
-When interpreted directly by shell to perform filename expansion (or _globbing_), metacharacters are also called _wildcards_.
-To add to the confusion, some metacharacters have different meaning when used in regular expression or in globbing.
-Next, we attempt to systematize (TBI finalize this sentence).

-There are four major categories of regular expressions available.
+When interpreted directly by shell to perform filename expansion (or _globbing_), metacharacters are called _wildcards_.
+To add to the confusion, some metacharacters have different meaning when used in regular expression or in file expansion.
+There are four major categories of regular expressions available, and in what follows next, we attempt to systematize.

 #### Shell's wildcard expansion or globbing <a name="globbing"></a>
 Each shell supports the process of matching expressions containing wildcards to filenames.
 As the basic example, in the following command input
 ```bash
 ls -al *.txt
 ```
 shell will list all files whose names end with  _.txt_ in the current directory.
 In the above expression, ```*``` is a _wildcard_ and ```*.txt``` is a _glob_.
 Basically, glob is a pattern containing one or more wildcards.
-Its name originates from the early Unix command named **glob** (shortcut for 'global'), which was used by shell to expand wildcard characters in the list of file paths, and supply back that list of files to the command.
-Just like any other frequently used features, glob mechanism was eventually implemented directly into the shell (TBI: check this last statement).
+Its name originates from the early-days Unix command named **glob** (shortcut for 'global'), which was used by shell to expand wildcard characters in the list of file paths, and supply back that list of files to the command.
+Just like any other frequently used feature, glob mechanism was eventually implemented directly into the shell.

-The most frequent wildcards are: ```?``` ```*``` ```[]``` (TBI: finalize the list)
+The most frequent wildcards are: ```?``` ```*``` ```[]``` .
+When these special symbols are used in regular expressions, their interpretation can be different.
+Therefore, in the next section we enlist systematically all special characters, and explain their use cases separately in regular expressions and in filename expansion, whenever it differs.